Glide step: Technique

 Next, the weight is shifted forward from the ball of the stationary foot to the ball of extended foot.
 This motion is called "rolling through".
 Because this is the primary "stepping" motion, it is important that it be as fluid as possible.
 Even after "rolling through", the stationary leg should still be as straight as possible.
 Only after the weight has been shifted from one foot to the next should the back leg be bent slightly to allow it to glide forward (while the foot remains as close to the ground as possible) into the next "check" position.
 From this check position, the leg smoothly transitions into the next "extend" position, and so on.
 At the halfway point of the motion, the moving foot should be passing the ankle of the stationary foot.

 Generally there are two standard sizes for a roll step.
-First, the most common is 22.5 in from heel to heel, in the extend position.
+The most common is 22.5 in from heel to heel, in the extended position.
 When executed at this size a marcher that started with the balls of his feet on a yard line will end up with the balls of his feet on the next yard line, five yards away, after taking eight steps; thus, this step is known as the "8 to 5 step".
 The second increment is slightly larger at 30 inches, and will move five yards in six steps.
 In order to correctly march these sizes, a performer generally uses muscle memory to execute these steps.
 The step sizes called for can sometimes be larger than a 6 to 5 step, but generally a marcher will switch to jazz running if the step needs to be larger than a 5 to 5 step.

-One incorrect tendency of glide-step marching is bicycling, or the tendency to lift one's foot too high off the ground when taking a step.
-This leads to extra bending in the knees, which gives the impression of riding a bicycle.

 Other skills utilized in glide-step marching are facings, sliding (keeping the upper body facing a different direction than the lower body), adjusting stride length, back-marching, and matching all of these motions to a specific tempo.